-Virtual private networks (VPNs) used to be a niche tool used mainly for business security.
-But with online privacy and security now priorities for everyone - plus tales of the government monitoring your traffic, and your ISP selling your browsing data to the highest bidder - VPNs are becoming essential for the everyday internet user.
+VPNs used to be a niche tool used mainly for remote working.
+But with online privacy and security now priorities for everyone - plus tales of the government monitoring your traffic and ISPs selling your browsing data to the highest bidder - VPNs are becoming an essential app for your phone, laptop and other devices.

 Security is the name of the game when it comes to VPNs.
-They encrypt your data through a private ‘tunnel’ when using the internet, so your activity can’t be monitored by prying eyes.
+They encrypt all data travelling from your device to the internet through a private ‘tunnel’ so your activity can’t be monitored by prying eyes.

 There are several choices for encryption protocols and one of the most popular is OpenVPN.

 OpenVPN is a protocol which is - somewhat surprisingly - over 15 years old.
 It's been in continuous development since its release in 2001, and is used by most consumer VPN services.

 These are the main advantages of OpenVPN: